Nokia 8310

-The 8310 shares the same platform and shape with the Nokia 6510, which the successor being a more business-oriented phone and utilised a higher resolution 96x60 display.
+The 8310 shares the same platform and shape with the 2002-released Nokia 6510, which the latter model being a more business-oriented phone and utilised a higher resolution 96x60 display.
 Faceplates designed for the 8310 can be installed on a 6510 and vice versa.

-It was also succeeded by the Nokia 7210 which was released in 2002.
+They were among Nokia's last phones to feature a monochrome display with a buzzer.
+Nokia 8310 was succeeded by the Nokia 7210 with the fashion-oriented handsets moving from the 8xxx range to 7xxx.
+However it is considered that it did not receive a true successor incorporating its especially small size.

 Variants

 A GSM-1900 version for the North American market named the Nokia 8390 was also released.
 AT&T Wireless and Rogers Communications offered the 8390 in the United States and Canada, respectively.